MiguelMSandin/oligoN-design/README.md

 findPrimer -t target.fasta -r reference.fasta -o probes -l '18-22' -m 0.8 -s 0.001
 ```

-With this command we are looking for regions of 18, 19, 20, 21 and 22 base pairs (bp: `-l '18-22'`) that are present in at least 80% (`-m 0.8`) of the sequences in the target file (`-t target.fasta`) and at most 0.001% (`-s 0.001`) in the reference file (`-r reference.fasta`) and we simply safe the output with the prefix "probes" (`-o probes`).
+With this command we are looking for regions of 18, 19, 20, 21 and 22 base pairs (bp: `-l '18-22'`) that are present in at least 80% (`-m 0.8`) of the sequences in the target file (`-t target.fasta`) and at most 0.001% (`-s 0.001`) in the reference file (`-r reference.fasta`) and we simply save the output with the prefix "probes" (`-o probes`).
 This command will output two files: a fasta file containing all the probes that passed the search thresholds and a log file with parameters of the probe and the search in a [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) file with the following columns:
 - a sequence identifier,
 - the length of the sequence,
 - the sequence,